-Diagnostic data and pharmacy data were collected from CY 2016 and CY 2017 claims and encounter data, including all appropriate managed care carve-out services.
+Diagnostic data and pharmacy data were collected from SFY 10-11 and SFY 11-12 claims and encounter data, including all appropriate managed care carve-out services.
 Since the goal of this step was to determine CDPS+Rx disease classifications only (not health care costs), Mercer used FFS claims and encounter data from both the PH-MCOs, as well as the behavioral health (BH) MCOs, for disease flagging.
 To be consistent with the risk score application, the following data exclusions were made from the CDPS+Rx classification process (this is discussed further in Section 5):

-- Laboratory and radiology services were excluded to avoid false positive disease identification that is typically associated with these records. - Newborn services that appear to be reported under the mother's Medicaid ID. - Records that did not pass the required PROMISeTM (the Commonwealth's Medicaid management information system [MMIS]) edits.
+- Laboratory and radiology services were excluded to avoid false positive disease identification that is typically associated with these records. - Newborn services that appear to be reported under the mother's Medicaid ID - Records that did not pass the required PROMISeTM (the Commonwealth's Medicaid Management Information System) edits

-To determine disease flagging, individuals are first assigned an appropriate rate cell/population based on their age and eligibility at the end of each year.
+To determine disease flagging, individuals are first assigned an appropriate CDPS+Rx model (TANF Child, TANF Adult and SSI) based on their age and eligibility at the end of each year.
 Only those individuals with at least six months of Medicaid eligibility (not necessarily continuous) during the base year were classified into CDPS+Rx categories.
+Since the cost information collected in step one excluded Voluntary PH-MCO data, any months that an individual was enrolled in a Voluntary PH-MCO were not counted toward the six-month eligibility requirement.
 Individuals with Medicare coverage (dual eligibles) were excluded from CDPS+Rx classification because the data necessary to appropriately identify disease conditions is often not present for dual eligibles, since Medicare is the primary payer for these individuals.